edgycircle/mountable_file_server/README.md

 app only stores reference to uploaded file

 ## MountableFileServer::Server
 The core of Mountable File Server (MFS) is a small HTTP API that accepts file uploads and offers endpoints to interact with uploaded files.
-While the frontend deals directly with the HTTP API, your Ruby application will want to use the Ruby Client `MountableFileServer::Client`.
+While the frontend deals directly with the HTTP API, your Ruby application will want to use the Ruby adapter `MountableFileServer::Adapter`.